 TO SERVE (for 4)

 4 tablespoons coconut yogurt

 2 tablespoons maple syrup

 Remove from the oven and serve with a generous dollop of yogurt (I used coconut) and a bit of maple!
-Cozy + delicious!
-Enjoy!
+Cozy and delicious, enjoy!